Shougo/neocomplete.vim/README.md

 ### Vim for Cygwin:

-In a cygwin environment, first uninstall the vim binary and install the vim sources.
+In a cygwin environment, Lua interface is supported by default.
-Also install the lua interpreter (binary and source) and libncurses.

-You also need gcc and make.
+If you want to make manually, you also need gcc and make.

 When everything is prepared, execute these commands.